-Mehiläinen Neo Sports Hospital involved in FIFPro’s international football research project
+Mehiläinen Sports Hospital involved in FIFPro’s international football research project

 The research will follow the state of health of several hundred ex-professional footballers after the end of their careers.

-“Particular attention will be paid to the consequences in later life of head and knee injuries obtained during their careers, and to the development of the athletes’ cardiac health,” explains Orthopedist Jussi Rantanen, Chief Surgeon at Mehiläinen Neo Sports Hospital in Turku and medical director of Mehiläinen NEO.
+“Particular attention will be paid to the consequences in later life of head and knee injuries obtained during their careers, and to the development of the athletes’ cardiac health,” explains Orthopedist Jussi Rantanen, Chief Surgeon at Mehiläinen Sports Hospital in Turku and medical director of Mehiläinen Sports Hospital.

 Mehiläinen is one of around ten European research units involved in the project, which is led by the University of Amsterdam.
 Among other things, Mehiläinen will carry out clinical and laboratory studies related to the monitoring, as well as magnetic resonance imaging.
 The hospital’s orthopedists will also be among the authors of the research reports to be published at the end.